ucdavis-bioinformatics-training/2018-Alliance-for-Global-Health-and-Science-Makerere-University_MCA/dbcAmplicons/dbcAmplicons_installing_software.md

 **1\.** First, create a directory for the workshop in your home directory:

     cd
     mkdir mca_example

 and two other directors

 	mkdir mca_example/src
 	mkdir mca_example/bin

-**2\.** Now lets add the new bin directory to our PATH in a mca_profile file
+**2\.** Now lets add the new bin directory to our PATH in a \.bash_profile file

-using your favorite text editor, _nano_ is simple, add the line
+using your favorite text editor (e.g. using the 'nano' editor, type 'nano ~.bash_profile' to open nano and immediately edit .bash_profile in your home directory) add the line

 	export PATH=~/mca_example/bin:$PATH
-	module load bowtie2/2.2.8

-to a file named mca_profile in your home directory.
-Then on the command line, so that we don't have to first log out then log back in.
+to a file named \.bash_profile [node the leading \. as its a 'hidden' file], which may or may not already exist in your home.
+Then save and exit (e.g. using 'nano', type <control-O> to save, then <control-X> to exit).
+Then on the command line, execute the commands in your .bash_profile file (which normally only get executed when you log in).

-	source mca_profile
+	source ~/.bash_profile

 ---

 **3\.** Install **FLASH2** into src and link the exectuable into bin

-	cd mca_example/src
+	cd ~/mca_example/src
 	git clone https://github.com/dstreett/FLASH2.git
 	cd FLASH2/
 	make